 The Nissan Skyline R33 GT-R is often regarded as the black sheep of the GT-R range.
-It didn’t have the same impact as the R32 GT-R, wasn’t as well loved as the R34, and was of course totally outclassed by the R35 GT-R. However, if you are looking to become part of the Nissan GT-R family, the R33 GT-R may be the best option for you.
+It didn’t have the same impact as the R32 GT-R, wasn’t as well loved as the R34, and was of course totally outclassed by the R35 GT-R. However, it is still an exceptional car and if you are looking to become part of the Nissan GT-R family, the R33 GT-R may be the best option for you.

-The History & Specifications of the Nissan Skyline GT-R R33
+The History of the Nissan Skyline GT-R R33

 The first Nissan Skyline GT-R was launched in 1969, but it wasn’t until the GT-R R32 launched that the car got its reputation as a world beater.
 For the fourth generation R33 model, Nissan kept the same formula for success.